 Is the compensation for the past and future financial losses such as loss of earnings, travel expenses, medical expenses and care and assistance you require as a result of the injury.

 Funding product liability claims

 At Hodge, Jones & Allen, we can operate on a ‘No Win No Fee’ basis for a product liability claim.
 This means that you won’t have to pay our fees up front, After the Event Insurance (ATE) will cover you for any adverse costs, in the event your claim is unsuccessful.
 This type of insurance policy will step in to protect you against your opponent’s costs and our disbursements required for the case, in the event you lose your claim.

 Product liability claims can be very expensive to run and in some cases bringing claims individually would not be a practical as the costs likely to be incurred would exceed the potential damages sought.
 When a group of people are affected by the same issue, it is becoming more and more common to bring the claims collectively as part of a group action, also known as a multi-party action.
-It is often daunting for individuals to bring a well resourced multi-national corporation.

 There are many advantages for an individual to join a group action.
 By acting as one large group, the risks and costs associated with the litigation is spread out between all the Claimants and their legal representatives.
 Knowledge and expertise between the legal representatives can also be shared.